aspnetboilerplate/aspnetboilerplate/doc/WebSite/Zero/Installation.md

 ### Creating from the template (the automatic way!)

-The easiest way of starting a new project using ABP and module-zero is to create a template on our [templates page](/Templates).
+The easiest way of starting a new project using ABP and Module Zero is to create a template on our [templates page](/Templates).
 See the [startup template](/Pages/Documents/Zero/Startup-Template) documentation for more info.

 ### Installing manually

-If you have a legacy application and want to install module-zero, follow the instructions in this section.
+If you have a legacy application and want to install Module Zero, follow the instructions in this section.

 In this document, we will assume that your solution has these projects: